doitsujin/dxbc-spirv/ir/ir.md

 ### Types
 Instruction return types have the following properties, as a top-down structure:
 - Number of array dimensions.
 If 0, the type is not an array type.
 - Number of array elements in each dimension.
-If the element count in the last valid dimension is 0, the array is unnbounded.
+If the element count in the last valid dimension is 0, the array is unbounded.
 - Number of structure members.
 If the type is an array, each element will be one instance of the given structure.
 If the struct member count is 1, the element type is a scalar or vector.
 If the member count is 0, the type is considered `void` and the instruction does not return a value.
 In this case, the array dimension count must also be 0.